How To Protect Yourself Against Cash App Scams

 Cash App uses encryption and fraud detection technology to protect your data and money.
 All information submitted in the app is encrypted, regardless of whether you’re using public or private Wi-FI, and the app offers two-factor authentication.

-12 tips to protect yourself on Cash App
+12 tips to protect yourself from Cash App scams

 While Cash App offers added security measures to ensure your information is safe, there are best practices you can implement to protect your financial transactions and data online: